-We developed a de novo decision analytic model for this evaluation, informed by key clinical trials and prior relevant economic models.^{57,58} this is an exploratory analysis using results from the MAPP1 and MAPP2 trials as the clinical evaluation, discussed above, found this evidence insufficient.28 This exploratory analysis compared MDMA-AP to no short-term intervention for PTSD as estimated by the effectiveness of the control arm of the randomized trial (LSNAP) assuming that LSNAP would be equivalent to no additional intervention for PTSD and so had no costs above health state costs inclusive of treatment for PTSD.
+We developed a de novo decision analytic model for this evaluation, informed by key clinical trials and prior relevant economic models.^{52,53} This is an exploratory analysis using results from the MAPP1 and MAPP2 trials as the clinical evaluation, discussed above, found this evidence insufficient.27 This scenario analysis compared MDMA-AP to no short-term intervention for PTSD as estimated by the effectiveness of the control arm of the randomized trial (LSNAP) assuming that LSNAP would be equivalent to no additional intervention for PTSD and so had no costs above health state costs inclusive of treatment for PTSD.
 We refer to the comparator as "placebo" for the remainder of this section.
 The model focused on an intention-to-treat analysis, with a hypothetical cohort of people with moderate-to-severe PTSD.
 Health states were defined by PTSD severity (e.g., asymptomatic, mild, moderate, and severe PTSD) and death (including PTSD-related mortality and all-cause mortality), and an annual cycle length (Figure 4.1).
 An up-front decision tree using an annual time horizon was used to capture initial state and post-intervention distributions to determine changes in quality of life, costs, and mortality during the intervention and up to one-year post-intervention.
-The decision tree was also used to allocate hypothetical patients to a postintervention Markov cohort model to extrapolate outcomes over the lifetime horizon of the model.
-Evidence suggests a proportion of patients who responded to treatment will have a need for retreatment within the first five years of a short-term intervention for PTSD.59 A one-time MDMA-AP re-treatment was applied during the cycle length of the tunnel state and allowed for hypothetical patients to improve back to less severe PTSD health states using the same effectiveness evidence applied from the trial evidence to the upfront decision tree (red arrows in Figure 4.1 moving from asymptomatic, mild, moderate health states to the front of the decision tree or re-treatment).
-Retreatment was applied in the placebo arm as well.
+The decision tree was also used to allocate hypothetical patients to a post-intervention Markov cohort model to extrapolate outcomes over the lifetime horizon of the model.
+Evidence suggests a proportion of patients will have a need for re-treatment within the first five years of a short-term intervention for PTSD.54 A one-time MDMA-AP re-treatment was applied during the cycle length of the tunnel state and allowed for hypothetical patients to improve back to less severe PTSD health states using the same effectiveness evidence applied from the trial evidence to the upfront decision tree.
 We assessed outcomes over a lifetime horizon.
 In addition, cost-effectiveness was estimated for shorter time horizons.